kyma-project/kyma/components/kyma-operator/README.md

   ./scripts/run.sh --skip-minikube-start
   ```

+## Upgrade Kyma

+The upgrade procedure relies heavily on Helm.
+When you trigger the upgrade, Helm performs `helm upgrade` on Helm releases that exist in the cluster and are defined in the Kyma version you're upgrading to.
+If a Helm release is defined in the Kyma version you're upgrading to but is not present in the cluster when you trigger the upgrade, Helm performs `helm install` and installs such a release.

+When you trigger Kyma upgrade, the Kyma Operator lists the Helm releases installed in your current Kyma version.
+This list is compared against the list of Helm releases of the Kyma version you're upgrading to.
+The releases are matched by their names.
+The releases that match between versions are upgraded through `helm upgrade`.
+Releases that don't match are treated as new and installed through `helm install`.

+>**NOTE:** If you changed the name of a Helm release for a component, remove it before upgrading Kyma to prevent a situation where two Helm releases of the same component exist in the cluster.

+The Operator doesn't support rollbacks.

+The Operator doesn't migrate Custom Resources to a new version when update is triggered.
+Custom Resource backward compatibility, or lack thereof, is determined at the component or Helm release level.

 ## Update the Kyma cluster

 Connect to the cluster that hosts your Kyma installation.
 Prepare the URL to the updated Kyma `tar.gz` package.
 Run the following command to edit the installation CR: